+YOU ARE ON AN OLD TRACK HEADING TOWARDS THE CAVES.

+YOU CAN SEE :

+AN OLD TORCH

+YOU CAN GO : SOUTH

+WHAT NOW? (the prompt symbol)

+get torch

+OK.

 WHAT NOW?

-YOU ARE ON AN OLD TRACK HEADING TOWARDS THE CAVES YOU CAN SEE: get gate I CAN'T DO THAT!
-AN OLD TORCH WHAT NOW?
-YOU CAN GO: SOUTH light torch WHAT NOW? (the prompt symbol) get torch OK.
-OK. inventory YOU ARE CARRYING : WHAT NOW?
-SOME MATCHES s (or south, or go south) A BLAZING TORCH WHAT NOW?
+s (or south, or go south)

+AND

 YOU ARE GETTING EVER NEARER THE CAVES.

-YOU CAN GO: NORTH SOUTH WHAT NOW?
-OH DEAR, THE GATE TO THE CAVES APPEARS TO HAVE SLAMMED SHUT!
-THAT'S TORN IT!
-YOU'LL HAVE TO FIND THE KEY NOW BEFORE YOU CAN GET OUT.
-YOU ARE AT THE ENTRANCE OF THE CAVES, WITH PATHS BUT DON'T WORRY.
-IT'S IN HERE SOMEWHERE!
-LEADING EVERYWHERE.
+YOU CAN GO: NORTH SOUTH

 WHAT NOW?

-YOU CAN SEE: And so it goes on, with your adventure now well and truly under way.
-A SOLID GATE SOME MATCHES In chapter 3 we'll take a look at some of the knowledge of Basic required to produce this sort of program.
-YOU CAN GO: NORTH SOUTH EAST WEST WHAT NOW? get matches OK.
+S I S S S S S S S S S S S S S S S S S S

+YOU ARE AT THE ENTRANCE OF THE CAVES, WITH PATHS LEADING EVERYWHERE.

+YOU CAN SEE :

+A SOLID GATE SOME MATCHES

+YOU CAN GO: NORTH SOUTH EAST WEST

+WHAT NOW?

+get matches

+OK.